UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/IntroductionToAndroidStudio/IntroductionToAndroidStudio.md

 - **Must** be intuitive
 - Interface **must** not distract from functionality
-- Java code or XML layout files are needed
+- Java / Kotlin code or XML layout files are needed
   - Can design interface without writing large amounts of code

 ---